m-o-n-t-y/art-api-exam-nolist/README.md

-## Books
+## Paintings

-## Create a book - `POST /books`
+## Create a painting - `POST /paintings`

-Add a book to the collection of books by providing a new book resource in the request body.
+Add a painting to the collection of paintings by providing a new painting resource in the request body.
 The following fields are required:

-- `title`
+- name
-- `author`
+- movement
-- `ISBN`
+- artist
-- `genre`
+- yearCreated
-- `description`
+- museum

 **Example**

 ```
-POST /books
+POST /paintings

     {
-  "title": "A Brave New World",
-  "author": "author_aldous_huxley",
+      "_id": "painting_starry_night",
+      "name": "The Starry Night",
-  "type": "book",
+      "type": "painting",
-  "publisher": "Penguin Books",
-  "ISBN": "12947281",
-  "genre": "Fiction",
-  "description": "Brave New World is a novel written in 1931 by Aldous Huxley, and published in 1932.
-Set in London in the year AD 2540 (632 A.F.—'After Ford'—in the book), the novel anticipates developments in reproductive technology, sleep-learning, psychological manipulation, and classical conditioning that are combined to make a profound change in society.",
-  "rating": 95,
-  "prices": [
-    {"type": "paperback", "price": 9.99},
-    {"type": "hardback", "price": 19.99},
-    {"type": "audio", "price": 19.99},
-    {"type": "kindle", "price": 12.99}
-  ]
+      "movement": "post-impressionism",
+      "artist": "Vincent van Gogh",
+      "yearCreated": 1889,
+      "museum": {name: "Museum of Modern Art", location: "New York"}
     }
 ```

 **Response 200**